Salad-Spinner/testprojectgp/README.md

 This test project is about learning how to use Git with Github.
 This includes how to move respositories between local copies and the Github repositories.
 I think I am starting to get how this works!!!!
+I am now trying to get this to work on my Ubuntu PC.